ansys/ansys-tools-local-product-launcher/doc/source/plugin_creation.rst

 If your product is prone to ignoring ``SIGTERM``, you might want to add a timeout to :py:meth:`.wait() <subprocess.Popen.wait>`, and re-try with :py:meth:`.kill() <subprocess.Popen.kill>` instead of :py:meth:`.terminate() <subprocess.Popen.terminate>`.

-We also need a way to check that the product has successfully launched.
-This is implemented in :meth:`check <.LauncherProtocol.check>`:
+Next, you need to provide a way to verify that the product has successfully launched.
+This is implemented in :meth:`check <.LauncherProtocol.check>`.
+Since the server implements gRPC health checking, the :func:`.check_grpc_health` helper can be used for this purpose:

 .. code:: python